gzileni/kgrag_mcp_server/docker/README.md

 ## Overview

-This Docker Compose setup provides a multi-service environment for the `kgrag-mcp-server` application, including logging and monitoring tools.
+This [Docker Compose](./docker-compose.yml) setup provides a multi-service environment for the `kgrag-mcp-server` application from image `ghcr.io/gzileni/kgrag_mcp_server`, including logging and monitoring tools.

 ## Services